mrc-ide/squire_js/README.md

  * population - an array with population counts for each age group (called `population` in the country json files)
  * mixingMatrix - a 2D array representing an age scaled mixing matrix (called `contactMatrixScaledAge` in the country json files)
+ * tSubset - an array of timesteps to calculate Reff for

-This returns an array of Reff values for the corresponding rt and beta arguments
+This returns an array of Reff values for the output at the timesteps in `tSubset`.
+If `tSubset` is null, it will return Reff values for all the rt and beta values given.